TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 https://docs.google.com/spreadsheets/d/1zrFLIIbHIA9CVrRWtymLQw-GrR0Vt7IgIok5gHRA8Lo/edit?usp=sharing

 This mod is very much so a WIP, so thing's will NOT be balanced.
 I created the values based on how they feel/feedback I get from people.
 Any and all feedback is appreciated, as it'll allow me to better balance weapons out.
 After all, we don't want to end up with another Free Radical.
+The powecreep shall be no more!

 If anything feels broken/OP or underpowered, please contact me on Discord.
 I need feedback to really nail down the balance.